filecage/creator/README.md

 ## Exceptions
-If Creator is unable to resolve a dependency, it will throw a `Creator\Exceptions\Unresolveable`.
+If Creator is unable to resolve a dependency, it will throw a `Creator\Exceptions\Unresolvable`.